The Complete Guide to Calorie Counting in 2026

 Track Consistently, Not Perfectly

 Missing a meal here and there won't derail your progress.
-What matters is maintaining the habit over time.
+What matters is keeping the habit.
 Aim for tracking at least 80% of your meals.

 Common Mistakes to Avoid